 How far apart should I plant bamboo plants?

-This is relevent to the variety, but for varieties suitable for growing in a surburban environment, the best spacing is 1.5m between each plant.
-This spacing is especially important if the plants are to be growingin a narrow retained garden or planter box.
-For the taller varieties that may grow beyond 8m in height, a space of at least 2m would be advised.
+How far apart to plant bamboo is relevent to the variety.
+When planting clumping bamboo from Living Bamboo, the best spacing is 1.2m - 1.5m between each plant.
+This spacing is especially important if the plants are to be growing in a narrow retained garden or planter box.
+For taller varieties that may grow beyond 8m in height, a space of at least 2m would be advised.

 Are all bamboo varieties invasive?